 This week, we have discussed the positive attributes of the insurance distribution industry, assessing the risks to your business and the potential downsides.
-Now that we find ourselves in the middle of a global pandemic with “new norms” changing daily, what are you supposed to do about it?
+Now that we are in a global pandemic with “new norms” changing daily, what should you do about it?

 During the past decade, it’s been easier to shelve difficult decisions as the industry has enjoyed organic growth, year in and year out, combined with a typically strong and predictable cash flow cycle.
 Today, firms need to prepare for the worst.
 Certainly, we would expect that reducing headcount would be a last resort, but it’s time now to look at your metrics: revenue per employee, performance reviews, etc. Understand who is not contributing fully to the organization.
 As the saying goes: Measure twice, cut once.
-Even if you aren’t in the position today where reducing staff seems like a necessary option, it’s important to start the conversation so you aren’t rushed or pressured to do something in the future without proper consideration.
-If you’re considering taking advantage of one of the government small business assistance programs, find a trusted adviser that can walk you through the options.
-Included HERE is an overview of some of the options and implications for small businesses.
+Even if you aren’t in a position today where reducing staff seems necessary, starting the conversation is important so you aren’t rushed or pressured to do something in the future without proper consideration.
+If you’re considering taking advantage of one of the government small business assistance programs, find a trusted adviser to walk you through the options.
+Here is an overview of some options and implications for small businesses.

 It’s time to take a hard look at your expenses.
-Certain selling expenses such as client lunches, conferences and other investments may not be a priority right now.
+Certain selling expenses, such as client lunches, conferences, and other investments, may not be a priority right now.
 Examine where else the organization is spending on “non-essential” line items.
-We work with many firms who have never looked through their own General Ledger detail and thus do not have a strong grasp on what they are spending in certain areas.
-If there is any “down time” as a result of the slowing business environment, it might be time to roll up your sleeves and dive into the details.
+We work with many firms who have never looked through their General Ledger detail and thus do not have a strong grasp of what they spend in certain areas.
+If there is any “downtime” due to the slowing business environment, it might be time to roll up your sleeves and dive into the details.

 We often hear from clients that retaining an account is less costly and more valuable than going out and selling a new account.
-In a normal environment, MarshBerry would take a strong position that there is a way to do both with equal success.
+MarshBerry would take a strong position in a normal environment where there is a way to do both equally.
 Today, when new sales may not be as fruitful as usual, it’s a good opportunity to solidify those relationships with your top clients.
-Hopefully you have been communicating your value proposition to your clients at renewal.
+Hopefully, you have communicated your value proposition to your clients at renewal.
 Now is the time to step up on the service side to solidify the relationships.
-Reach out to them, ask how they’re doing and be there to help them.
-Everyone is dealing with different issues, and a little empathy will go a long way.
+Reach out to them, ask how they’re doing, and be there to help them.
+Everyone deals with different issues, and empathy will go a long way.
 Now is the time your clients will listen to you.
-You may discover your client needs some value-added services that you have been offering and they have yet to take advantage of (i.e. HR support, premium financing options, etc.).
+You may discover your client needs some value-added services that you have been offering and they have yet to take advantage of (i.e., HR support, premium financing options, etc.).
 Reinforcing your role as a resource for them will only help your position if there is future competition for that account.

 Not only has your physical location and the way you interact with your employees practically changed overnight, but arguably your most important function, sales, is likewise going to change.
 Now is the opportunity to train unvalidated producers in best practices sales techniques so these producers can evolve and hit the ground running when the economy thaws.

-If you have questions about Today’s ViewPoint or would like to learn more about potential risks to your business, please email or call Phil Trem, President – Financial Advisory at 440.392.6547.
+If you have questions about Today’s ViewPoint or want to learn more about potential risks to your business, organic growth, or financial advisory, please email or call Phil Trem, President – Financial Advisory at 440.392.6547.